-Sutures traditionally have been classified into natural (i.e., naturally occurring) and synthetic (man-made).
-The use of natural sutures is declining for a number of reasons such as tissue reaction, infection, and weak knots.
+Sutures traditionally have been classified into natural (i.e. naturally occurring), and synthetic (man made).
+The use of natural sutures is declining, for a number of reasons like tissue reaction, infection, weak knots.
 Examples of natural sutures include catgut and silk.
-Suture material is also classified into absorbable and nonabsorbable.
+Suture material is also classified into absorbable and non-absorbable.